ORTools4MTEX/ORTools/README.md

   - ori   - @orientation
 - Options
   - halfwidth   - Halfwidth for ODF calculation
-  - nrPoints    - Nr of points in the VPSC file
+  - nrPoints    - Number of points (orientations) in the VPSC file

 ### [ORinfo](./src/ORinfo.m)
 The function outputs information about the orientation relationship in the command window and returns a structure containing the information.